-CVLGrid provides many time-saving features for hydrodynamic modelers that support an iterative grid building process.
-After building or loading an existing EFDC grid or third-party model grid into CVLGrid, there is a wide range of grid editing tools to allow refining, smoothing, telescoping, and boundary fitting of the model domain.
-You can then save your grid and load directly into EE or export to another modeling tool to build the final model.
+For hydrodynamic modelers, CVLGrid provides many time-saving features that support an iterative grid building process.
+After building or loading an existing EFDC grid or third-party model grid into CVLGrid, a wide range of grid-editing tools are offered to allow you to refine, smooth, telescope, and fit the boundary of the model domain.
+You can then save your grid and load it directly into EE or export it to another modeling tool to build the final model.

 Maintain I, J Map

 One important feature of CVLGrid is the ability to import an existing EFDC+ model grid, make small changes to the grid, and then write the entire model back out.
-This feature is available if you do not make changes to the grid that change the maximum I or maximum J (IC and JC variables in EFDC) in the model.
-This allows you to iteratively improve orthogonalization or the fit to the land boundary quickly, without having to generate a new model in EFDC each time edits are made.
+This feature is available if your changes do not alter the model’s maximum I or maximum J (referred to as IC and JC variables in EFDC+).
+This allows you to quickly and iteratively improve orthogonalization or the fit to the land boundary, without having to generate a new model each time edits are made.

 CVLGrid imports 2D curvilinear orthogonal grids from a range of other models and formats.
-Once imported, the user may then display various attributes of the model such as orthogonal deviation, cell size, and coordinates.
+Once imported, you can display various attributes of the model, such as orthogonal deviation, cell size, and coordinates.

-CVLGrid allows you to export a grid so that it may be directly run by EFDC or loaded into EFDC_Explorer and further configured from there.
+CVLGrid allows you to export a grid to be run directly by EFDC+ or load it into EFDC_Explorer (EE) and further configure it from there.
 You may also export the grid to many recognized grid formats for use in other modeling tools.